iocss/crossass/README.md

 You should put the declarations for the element into `.nav__menu` together...?
 Although it might not be a big issue while the module variant's element is the same as the parent module's element, it will break up the principle of the modular CSS.
-To extend parent module's elements, you hava to use `@extend` for the each elements.
+To extend parent module's elements, you hava to use `@extend` for the each element.

 Crossass aims to be a Sass mixin / function library for easily building modular CSS.